Many see the virus as a message from God, but do not agree on what that message is.

 Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

-The novel coronavirus has rattled the globe, causing economic hardship for millions and killing more than 100,000 Americans.
-But even as restrictions loosen, we are left to consider deeper implications of the virus.
+The novel coronavirus has rattled the globe, causing economic hardship for millions and killing more than 800,000 Americans.
+As the pandemic and the restrictions that came with it stretch into their second year, we are left to consider deeper implications of the virus.

 According to the poll, the coronavirus has prompted almost two-thirds of American believers of all faiths to feel that God is telling humanity to change how it lives.